LoopKit/loopdocs/docs/version/development.md

 ### Feature Branch: Medtrum and Dana Support

+!!! important "Check your settings, temp basal accounting corrected"
+    The accounting used by Loop requires specific feedback from the Pump Managers.
+This important information was not initially added to the Dana or Medtrum pump managers.
+Those both were developed first for Trio which uses a different algorithm and accounts for insulin dosing differently.

+    This oversight is fixed for both Dana and Medtrum.

+    * Medtrum was fixed on 17 Feb 2026
+    * Dana was fixed on 26 Feb 2026

+    If you were using Loop with one of these pumps before those dates, be aware that when you update your build, your settings may need to be adjusted.

 General statement about these pump managers.
-These were created for use with Trio and, at the time, some of the differences between the way Loop and other OS-AID systems handle insulin accounting were not completely understood.
+These were originally tested using experimental branches with Trio and, at the time, some of the differences between the way Loop and other OS-AID systems handle insulin accounting were not completely understood.

 * Initially the bolusing pump event problem was pointed out and a fix provided
-* There was still an issue with reporting temp basal pump events
+* There was still an issue with reporting temp basal pump events that was subsequently fixed
-    * This issue was fixed for MedtrumKit on 17 Feb 2026
+    * This fix was brought into the Loop feature branches which include MedtrumKit on 17 Feb 2026
-    * See the now closed MedtrumKit Issue: [Loop and Medtrum Pump Manager: Basal Delivery Accounting is Not Correct](https://github.com/jbr7rr/MedtrumKit/issues/77)
+        * For more information see the closed MedtrumKit Issue: [Loop and Medtrum Pump Manager: Basal Delivery Accounting is Not Correct](https://github.com/jbr7rr/MedtrumKit/issues/77#issuecomment-3915865502)
-* Until there is time to ensure equivalent fixes to the DanaKit repository, those using Dana with Loop should only use Dosing Strategy of Automatic Bolus - the insulin accounting will still not be perfect, but using Automatic Bolus helps
+    * This fix was brought into the Loop feature branches which include DanaKit on 26 Feb 2026
+        * For more information see the closed DanaKit Issue: [Loop and DanaKit: Observe Pump Event Details in Loop](https://github.com/bastiaanv/DanaKit/issues/32#issuecomment-3937294107)

-Anyone uses these new pump managers need to be using either one of these branches:
+Anyone using these new pump managers must build either one of these branches:

 * `feat/dev-dana-medtrum`
 * `feat/eversense`

 !!! important "Experts Only"
-    Please only use an experimental branch if you are prepared to follow along in zulipchat and are willing to help test and resolve issues.
+    Please only use a feature branch if you are prepared to follow along in zulipchat and are willing to help test and resolve issues.

     * Please ensure you have the latest version of a given branch by synching before you build:
         * Mac-Xcode: type `git pull --recurse` to update an existing clone or download a fresh copy